petergeoghegan/pg_hexedit/README.md

 summarized, to keep the overhead acceptable.
 (This can be changed by modifying hexedit.cfg.)

-Although only the B-Tree, GiST, GIN, hash, and BRIN access methods are currently supported, relation_hexedit may produce reasonably helpful tags and annotations for other index AMs, such as contrib/bloom.
+Although only core index access methods are directly supported, relation_hexedit may produce reasonably helpful tags and annotations for user-defined index AMs, such as contrib/bloom.

 If there is concurrent write activity by Postgres, the process of building XML tags may error out before finishing.
 In practice there is